bossmosk/R2B_Mods/README.md

 # Real2box Required Mods
-Mods required to join the server
+All the mods required to join the Realm2box server.
+Please follow the instructions bellow for the proper installation method

 # Mod List
 * [Aquaculture](https://www.curseforge.com/minecraft/mc-mods/aquaculture)